DCFS Tips

 4 THINGS YOU NEED TO KNOW ABOUT DEALING WITH DCFS AND JUVENILE COURT

 1. Understand the Parties Involved.
 DCFS is not the police, a judge, or a prosecutor.
-DCFS is a state agency with their own agenda –protecting children.
+DCFS is a state agency with its own agenda –protecting children.
 They have their own powers (and limitations) and their own rules.
-Sometimes they break their owns rules and they are often at odds with other parties and players.
+Sometimes, they break their own rules, and they are often at odds with other parties and players.
 Police investigate crimes and arrest suspects.
-Judge’s issue orders that demand compliance.
-Prosecutors (in the State of Illinois called “State’s Attorneys”) can prosecute crimes and pursue remedies in juvenile petitions where there is abuse or neglect to a child.
-DCFS can investigate abuse and neglect resulting in an “indicated “ or “unfounded “ determination, and file petitions, but only the state’s attorney can prosecute the petitions.
+Judges issue orders that demand compliance.
+Prosecutors (in the State of Illinois called “State’s Attorneys”) can prosecute crimes and pursue remedies in juvenile petitions where there is abuse or neglect of a child.
+DCFS can investigate abuse and neglect resulting in an “indicated “ or “unfounded “ determination and file petitions, but only the state’s attorney can prosecute the petitions.
 To protect yourself in juvenile court you need to know and understand the parties as well as their roles, limitations and agenda.

 3. Be Careful What You Say.
 What you tell a DCFS worker can be used against you later in court or in a separate civil or criminal proceeding.
 It is often best to not talk to a DCFS investigator.
 The best approach is to have a lawyer do the talking for you.